stephenie-l/stephenie-l/README.md

 stories through their artistic lens.
 Sorolla's house in Madrid, Monet's garden, the Gardner Museum (and its heist)
-- **Flowa** — compose a doodly flower arrangement on your phone via drag-and-snap, leave with a ~$14 Trader Joe's shopping list to make it real life
+- **Flowa** — compose a doodly flower arrangement on your phone via drag-and-snap, leave with a ~$14 Trader Joe's shopping list to make it real

-Most of these are half-scoped in a some notion page.
+Most of these are half-scoped in some notion page.
 Happy to talk about any of them.

 <br>